Being halfway through 2017, we think that it’s a good moment to analyze the predominant mobile app development trends.

 In order to improve it, Google has introduced Accelerated Mobile Pages.
 It is an open source project aiming to improve mobile browsing experience.
 You can easily recognize AMP-based website searching Google on mobile, as they are marked as such.

-Web developers, businesses and publishers will need to consider this solution, as it not only improves the user experience on mobile, but is also an SEO factor (AMP websites rank higher in Google).
+Web developers, businesses and publishers will need to consider this solution.
+It doesn’t only improve the user experience on mobile.
+It is also an SEO factor (AMP websites rank higher in Google).

-At the same time, it is cheaper to develop and maintain the AMP than building a native or hybrid mobile application.
+At the same time, it is cheaper to develop and maintain the AMP than building a native or hybrid app.

 AMP and PWA comparison.
 Source: Smashing Magazine